cgruver/okd-3.11-install-tutorial/README.md

 Next: __Follow the [Tutorial](https://cgruver.github.io/okd-3.11-tutorial/)__

 ### Note: Use the master branch.
-I have added a dual-nic branch recently that I may write about.
-I added a second NIC to each of my physical hosts in order to separate my app network from storage.
+I have added an okd-4 branch recently that I may write about.
+I am working on a UPI deployment of OKD-4.
+It is VERY WIP.